6.09.2016

 As requested, 3rd graders also painted a cotton field scenery with cardboard boll weevil props for a 3rd grade play about U.S. history and the Great Migration.

-Classes visited MoMA to see Jacob Lawrence's Migration seriesBack in school, they discussed Romare Bearden collages including one titled Mother and Child.
+Classes visited MoMA to see Jacob Lawrence's Migration seriesBack in school, they discussed Romare Bearden collages including Mother and Child.
 Students explored compositions through collage with at least 10 cut shapes plus caption.

 Collages with typed captions